 3. Make it Together.
 Just like real food, getting your kids involved in the process of creating is always a win.
 This recipe is simple enough kids can assist in the making.

-- The consistency of this recipe can vary depending on the temperature where the toothpaste is stored, due to the nature of coconut oil.
+The consistency of this recipe can vary depending on the temperature where the toothpaste is stored, due to the nature of coconut oil.
+This toothpaste isn't meant to be stored long-term, so I recommend making small batches frequently.